neresident/Hasee-KingBook-X57S1/README.md

 #### Peripherals:

-- [ ] Thunderbolt 3 - only did dump from chip with programmer (i didn't test it myself, but it seems to be working with eGPU, without Hotplug support, result was reported by [kingo132]
+- [ ] Thunderbolt 3 - only did dump from chip with programmer (i didn't test it myself, but it seems to be working with eGPU, without Hotplug support, result was reported by [kingo132])
 - [x] MicroSD card reader (USB-based Realtek) - not mounting cards in system, not detected at all (working OOTB under Linux/Windows).
 Currently working with new kext developed by [0xFireWolf] - [RealtekCardReader.kext](https://github.com/0xFireWolf/RealtekCardReader)
 - [ ] Wake-up from USB inserting - actually not need that at all, just to mention.

 #### Other

 - [ ] Some vendor FnKeys are not working (Fn+F1 - switch WiFi; Fn+F7 - LCD/Projector switch; Fn+F12 - switch Num Lk).
-Others are working okay, like key brightness, switch on-off trackpad, volume and etc.
+Others are working okay, like keys for brightness, switching on-off trackpad, volume and etc.
 - [x] Touchpad is not working after hot reboot from Windows/Linux - you need to shutdown and boot to macOS to get it working.
 Touchpad required ACPI patch (GPIO) + codeless kext or ACPI patch to change name of touchpad to SYN3602 (fixed reboot from Windows) [Details about fix]
 - [ ] Fan RPM is not working.
 Trying to get it working now with latest changes in SMCSuperIO.kext